Robust Queueing for Single-Server Queues with Abandonment: A Refined Robust Queueing Algorithm

 In particular, the leading-order limit is independent of $b$ and of the arrival and service variability parameters, and it depends on the patience-time distribution only through $F^{(k)}(0)$.
 Equivalently,

 \end{enumerate} \end{theorem}

+Theorem~\ref{Thm:RQ_refined_HT} is proved together with Theorem~\ref{Thm:RQ_HT} in Section~\ref{sec:proof_RQ_HT}.
 The underloaded and overloaded limits in Theorem~\ref{Thm:RQ_refined_HT} coincide with those of the first RQ algorithm in Theorem~\ref{Thm:RQ_HT}.
 The key difference lies in the critically-loaded regime.
-Both algorithms yield the same scaling $Z_{\mathrm{RQ}}^\alpha=O(\alpha^{-h})$, but the refined limit depends nontrivially on the variance-reduction function $w_{\tilde c,k}$.
+Both algorithms yield the same scaling $Z_{\mathrm{RQ}}^\alpha=O(\alpha^{-h})$, but the refined limit depends nontrivially on the variance-reduction function $w_{\tilde c_\gamma,k}$.